senatur/linux-notes/linux-essentials/linux-essentials-intro.md

+# Linux Essentials – Introduction

+Linux is an open-source operating system based on Unix principles.
+It was created by Linus Torvalds in 1991 to provide a free, stable, and secure operating system for developers and enthusiasts.
+Its open-source nature allows anyone to view, modify, and distribute the source code.

+## History and Importance

+Linux was inspired by the Unix operating system and was designed to be a free alternative for educational, personal, and commercial use.
+Over time, Linux has become a backbone for servers, supercomputers, embedded devices, and even mobile devices through Android.

+## Real-World Applications

+Linux is widely used in:
+- Web servers and cloud infrastructure
+- Programming and development environments
+- Internet of Things (IoT) devices
+- Security and penetration testing (e.g., Kali Linux)
+- Supercomputers and high-performance computing

+## Advantages of Linux

+- **Security:** Highly secure due to its permissions system and community scrutiny.
+- **Stability:** Reliable for long-term use on servers and critical systems.
+- **Open Source:** Free to use, modify, and distribute.
+- **Flexibility:** Can be customized for various environments and use cases.

-1. What is an Operating System (OS)?
+## What is an Operating System (OS)?

 An OS is software that manages hardware and software resources, providing a platform for applications to run and enabling users to interact with the computer.

-2. What is Kernel?
+## What is Kernel?

 The kernel is the core part of an OS, controlling CPU, memory, and peripheral devices.
 It acts as a bridge between hardware and software.

-3. What is Linux?
+## What is Linux?

 Linux is an open-source, Unix-like OS kernel created by Linus Torvalds.
 It's known for stability, security, and flexibility across servers, desktops, and embedded systems.

-4. Where did Linux come from?
+## Where did Linux come from?

 Linux originated in 1991 by Linus Torvalds, inspired by the Unix OS.
 It has since evolved into a major OS kernel used worldwide.

-5. What is a Linux distribution?
+## What is a Linux distribution?

 A Linux distribution (distro) bundles the Linux kernel with system tools, libraries, and applications, offering a complete OS package for users.

-6. Understanding Release Cycles
+## Understanding Release Cycles

 Release cycles are schedules for software updates, including stable, testing, and long-term support releases to balance features and stability.

-7. Famous and popular Linux distributions
+## Famous and Popular Linux Distributions

 Notable distributions include Ubuntu, Debian, Red Hat Enterprise Linux (RHEL), Fedora, CentOS, and Arch Linux, each with unique features and use cases.

-8. Why Linux was evolutionary?
+## Why Linux was Evolutionary

 Linux revolutionized computing by being open-source, customizable, secure, and community-driven, fostering rapid innovation and adoption.

-9. What is GNU Linux?
+## What is GNU Linux?

 GNU Linux combines the Linux kernel with GNU project tools, creating a fully functional OS emphasizing free software principles.

-10. What is open-source philosophy?
+## What is Open-Source Philosophy?

 Open-source software allows users to study, modify, and redistribute code freely, promoting collaboration and transparency.

-11. Different opinions about the word FREE
+## Different Opinions About the Word “FREE”

 “Free” in open source can mean freedom (libre) rather than zero cost (gratis), focusing on user rights and software accessibility.

-12. Can you sell an open-source software?
+## Can You Sell Open-Source Software?
 (RHEL vs CentOS)

 Open-source software can be sold, usually via support, services, or customizations, as seen in commercial Linux like RHEL, compared to free clones like CentOS.

-13. Selecting an Operating System
+## Selecting an Operating System

 Choosing an OS depends on hardware compatibility, use case, security, performance, support, and community availability.

-14. TUX penguin = The Linux kernel symbol
+## TUX Penguin – The Linux Kernel Symbol

 TUX, the penguin mascot, symbolizes Linux, reflecting its friendly, approachable, and community-driven nature.

-15. Differences between Linux and other OS (Unix, Windows, Mac OS)
+## Differences Between Linux and Other OS (Unix, Windows, Mac OS)

 Linux differs in licensing, customization, stability, security, and community support.
 It’s open-source unlike Windows or Mac OS, which are proprietary.

-16. Creating a Complete Linux-Based OS
+## Creating a Complete Linux-Based OS

 Combining the Linux kernel, GNU tools, libraries, and desktop or server applications produces a fully functional Linux-based operating system.

+## What is Kali Linux?

+Kali Linux is a specialized Linux distribution designed for penetration testing, cybersecurity, and ethical hacking.
+It includes hundreds of pre-installed tools for security testing, digital forensics, and network analysis.
+Kali Linux is widely used by security professionals and enthusiasts to identify vulnerabilities and improve system security.